Managing Deposit or Pro Forma Invoices

 Certain business use cases require merchants or suppliers to issue pro forma invoices.
 Pro forma invoices are commonly used as preliminary invoices with a quotation, for customs purposes, or to give an example of the charged prices.
 In that sense, the pro forma invoice is exempt from accounting or payment processes.

-For details, see Enabling Pro Forma Billing.
+For details, see Enabling Pro Forma Invoices.

 Creating Deposit or Pro Forma Invoice